Homeowner guide

 Can an HOA have adult-only rules?

-Generally no — the Fair Housing Act prohibits HOAs from excluding families with children.
-There is a specific exemption for 55+ communities that meet strict requirements: at least 80% of units occupied by someone 55 or older.
+Generally no — the Fair Housing Act prohibits HOAs from excluding families with children under 18.
+There is a specific exemption for 55+ communities that meet strict HUD requirements: at least 80% of units must be occupied by at least one person 55 or older, and the community must have published and followed policies demonstrating intent to be 55+ housing.

 Can my HOA deny my service animal or emotional support animal?